avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 3. Click the `Add Pool` button.
 4. `create pool from`` - Use your pool account your.
 5. `initial value` - Set your initial bond amount (5 Karma Coins or more for Testnet 3)
-6. `description` - enter a short description of your pool or a social media url for your pool
+6. `description` - paste the friendly url of your pool's webpage.
 7. Click `create` to create the pool.

 Note the pool id - this is the unqiue identifier for your new pool.